Sharadh/sharadh.github.io/_posts/2021-04-02-value-of-documentation.md

 Most people will point to an example, and then immediately point out why that isn't something we can emulate.
 This is a start, and engaging with them on _why_ we can't emulate it is already halfway to where we want to go.
 It's no longer a question of "is it useful?", but a question of "how can it be done?"

 On the other hand, if they say they've _never_ found useful documentation then they are either an extreme case of a certain style of learning, or just plain unaware.
 With their permission, ask others in your pod, team, guild, or org.
-I'm fairly certain that seeing widespread appreciation of the bnefits will help them understand that _many others_ find it useful even if they don't.
+I'm fairly certain that seeing widespread appreciation of the benefits will help them understand that _many others_ find it useful even if they don't.
 At this point, most reasonable people will cede.

 ### Myth: "I'd rather just read the code"
 One notable objection to writing documentation is that engineers say the documentation often goes out of date, the code is the only source of truth, and therefore we should just write good code and point everyone to it.